Sedation Dentistry (or Sleep Dentistry)

 What is IV sedation dentistry?

-Sedation Dentistry is a method of putting you into a light sleep at the dentist.
+Sedation dentistry (sleep dentistry) is a method of putting you into a light sleep during a dental procedure.
 It is a light sedation as opposed to an anaesthetic which would completely knock you out.

 Why would I use sedation dentistry?